wouterpeere/GHEtool/README.md

 borefield.set_min_ground_temperature(0)  # minimum temperature
 ```

+Next we create a rectangular borefield.

 ```Python
 # set a rectangular borefield
 borefield.create_rectangular_borefield(10, 12, 6, 6, 110, 4, 0.075)
 ```

-Note that the borefield can also be set using the pygfunction package.
+Note that the borefield can also be set using the [pygfunction](https://pygfunction.readthedocs.io/en/stable/) package, if you want more complex designs.

 ```Python
 import pygfunction as gt